-One of the reasons why mini split air conditioners are one of the best solutions for cooling your home is that in the process, they capture the indoor humidity and release it outside in the form of condensate.
+One of the reasons why mini split air conditioners are one of the best solutions for cooling your home is that they capture the indoor humidity and release it outside in the form of condensate.

-The result is dryer indoor air that provides an added cooling affect.
-As moisture on your skin evaporates, it allows your body to cool down creating a cooling sensation.
+The result is dryer indoor air that provides an added cooling effect.
+As moisture on your skin evaporates, it allows your body to cool down, creating a cooling sensation.

 Although it's proof that humidity is being removed from the indoor air, condensation can still pose a problem.
 It needs somewhere to go.

 Without proper drainage, water droplets formed over time can begin to pool and even overflow, damaging your walls, ceilings, floors, and possessions.
-Left untreated, condensate will wreak havoc on your home and can cost thousands of dollars in repair costs.
+Left untreated, condensate will wreak havoc on your home and can cost thousands of dollars in repairs.

 The solution is to properly drain the water away from your house.
 You can remove condensate in various ways.
 Some units require pumps, and others simply use a piece of tubing to gravity-drain the condensate outside.

-The most common way to remove condensate is using a 5/8" inner diameter vinyl drain tube.
-This method is standard for nearly all wall mounted and floor mounted indoor units.
+The most common way to remove condensate is by using a 5/8" inner diameter vinyl drain tube.
+This method is standard for nearly all wall-mounted and floor-mounted indoor units.

 When using flexible vinyl tubing to expel condensate, be careful that the tubing does not become kinked, as this will prevent the water from escaping and could cause water to overflow out of the indoor unit.
 Using braided tubing as opposed to standard clear tubing greatly reduces the chance that the tubing will kink.

-In some cases, relying on gravity to drain moisture from an indoor unit is not possible.
-If this is the case, a condensate pump may be required.
+In some cases, relying on gravity to drain moisture from an indoor unit is not possible, and a condensate pump may be required.

 Units with built-in lift pumps, like ceiling cassettes and concealed ducted units, typically use 1" or 1-1/4" rigid PVC rather than flexible tubing.
 This makes it easier to maintain an appropriate slope over a longer horizontal run.